Australian grown rice

 The first written account of rice is found in a record on rice planting authorised by a Chinese emperor in 2800 BC.
 From China across to ancient Greece, from Persia to Africa, rice migrated across the continents and around the world.See More

 - Up to 40 million people across the globe eat Australian rice every day

 - Australian rice growers are some of the most efficient and productive in the world and grow rice varieties ideal for the Australian climate and the harsh growing conditions we have in this country.

-- Australia grows varieties of rice that are grown throughout the world in climates similar to Australia.
+- SunRice also grows varieties of rice throughout the world.
 These climates reach high summer temperatures without the humidity of tropical climates and are well suited to the varieties of rice Australia grows and require substantially less water.

 - The Australian rice industry is the first Australian agricultural industry to initiate biodiversity enhancement and greenhouse gas reduction strategies